Other Articles about Universalism on the Pacific Coast

 Then 5 years later (in 1915) on the Alvarado St. site, the Universalists built a full size church (dimensions about 45x75 feet) to seat 325 people (including the balcony).
 Hoover St. was on the back side of the church, but Hoover and Alvarado intersect at an acute angle on the south side of the church.
 Today in 2003, where the church building once stood is now a parking lot.
 But an old brick church of another denomination still stands on the other side of the street.

 The First Universalist Church was dedicated on July 11, 1915.
 It was joined to the Sunday school which had been built there 5 years earlier.
-The auditorium was on the first floor with the remainder of the newly constructed rooms in the half-basement which had windows to the outside at ground level.
+The auditorium was on the first floor with the remainder of the newly constructed rooms in the half-basement which was half below the ground level and half above ground level.
+It had windows which were at normal height inside the half-basement but were low on the outside at ground (sidewalk) level.
 Altogether, there were 15 classrooms, a young people's hall, a social hall, and a dining room with a small stage.
 It also had a ladies' parlor, a kitchen and kitchenette, and janitor's living quarters.
 A substantial bell tower rose over the main entrance.
+See photo .